fearlessfrog/MSFS_Universal_Announcer/generated.md

 4. **Add Music**: You'll still need your own `BoardingMusic.ogg` - go hunt for some disco! 🕺
 5. **Customize Your Airline**:
    - Rename the generated files to match your preferences
-   - Create airline-specific text files like `BoardingWelcome.txt` in your airline folder
+   - Create airline-specific text files like `BoardingWelcome.txt` in your airline folder - remember it doesn't have to be in English or use an English accent voice.
    - **Pro tip**: If you only have the `.txt` file (and no `.ogg`), the system will read it and generate the audio on demand

 ### What Happens Next